nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 Introduction
 ------------

-The ownCloud Shibboleth user backend application integrates ownCloud with a Shibboleth Service Provider (SP) and allows operations in federated and single-sign-on (SSO) infrastructures.
+The Nextcloud Shibboleth user backend application integrates Nextcloud with a Shibboleth Service Provider (SP) and allows operations in federated and single-sign-on (SSO) infrastructures.
 Setting up Shibboleth has two big steps:

 1. Enable and configure the Apache Shibboleth module.
-2. Enable and configure the ownCloud Shibboleth app.
+2. Enable and configure the Nextcloud Shibboleth app.

 The Apache Shibboleth module
 ----------------------------